Attendance is important at St. Nicholas

 Finally, we train and support all staff to understand the ‘root cause’ of concerns.
 Staff use the wider curriculum to allow all children to feel valued and accept themselves.
 We celebrate attendance success and ensure children returning from long absence receive a planned transition.

-From September 2024 the DFE: 'Working Together To Improve School Attendance' paper will replace all previous guidance on school attendance except for statutory guidance for parental responsibility measures.
-The Secretary of State has committed to it becoming statutory.
+From September 2024 the DfE: 'Working Together to Improve School Attendance' paper replaced all previous guidance on school attendance except for statutory guidance for parental responsibility measures.